Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: Existence of Two Positive Solutions

 Therefore, in both (non-singular and singular) cases, for every $u\in\mathcal{A}$, there exists $z\in L^{\infty}(\Om)$, $z>0$ a.e. in $\Om$ such that $z$ solves \eqref{s_lambda}.
-Also, a direct application of the weak comparison principle shows that $z$ is the unique weak solution of \eqref{s_lambda}.
-Thus, to complete the proof it only remains to verify that $z\in\mathcal{A}$.
+Also, the uniqueness of $z$ follows from a direct application of the weak comparison principle.
+Thus, to complete the proof, it only remains to verify that $z\in\mathcal{A}$.

 Since $\phi_1$ is a subsolution of \eqref{s_lambda}, $u\in\mathcal{A}$ and $\ftil$ is monotone increasing, we have